encode/starlette/docs/third-party-packages.md

 The ultimate Python library in building OAuth and OpenID Connect clients and servers.
 Check out how to integrate with [Starlette](https://docs.authlib.org/en/latest/client/starlette.html).

+### Starlette Context

+<a href="https://github.com/tomwojcik/starlette-context" target="_blank">GitHub</a>

+Middleware for Starlette that allows you to store and access the context data of a request.
+Can be used with logging so logs automatically use request headers such as x-request-id or x-correlation-id.

 ## Frameworks

 ### Responder